vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-4-Asteria.md

 ## Metaverse Server (Codename Apollo)

 The [metaverse server](https://github.com/kasenvr/project-apollo) and [metaverse server interface](https://github.com/kasenvr/project-apollo-dashboard) are progressing well.
 The metaverse server is currently being rewritten in TypeScript with Node.JS in order to improve its capabilities for the long term.
+As of now (8/6/2020), it is at feature parity with its original C# implementation.

 ## Vircadia Launcher (Codename Pantheon)